gillianbc/in28mins-spring-micro-rest/README.md

 We must then define the others using an underscore and the language e.g. `message_fr.properties`.

 In the Hello World controller, we use the @RequestHeader annotation to get the locale from the Accept-Language header of the request.
 When we request with Accept-Language = FR, Spring automatically knows to use the `message_fr.properties` file.
+(It doesn't have to be a real country code;  Spring is just matching the characters in the header).